rv0lt/rv0lt.github.io/_posts/2023-03-21-distroless-scratch-dockerifles.md

 CMD ["/usr/local/bin/python","script.py"]
 ```

 However, as we will see in the following section, there are a lot more things to consider.
-First, every shared system library needs to be copied as well for the code to work (in a compile language like C we can use the -static flag to include the libraries in the binary).
+First, every shared system library that the code calls needs to be copied as well for it to work (in a compile language like C we can use the -static flag to include the libraries in the binary).
 Also, as I mentioned, there is no shell, so debugging would actually be pretty difficult.
 In Kubernetes we could use [ephemeral containers](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/#ephemeral-container), however at the writing of this post, that requires access to alpha features.

 So, my take on this is the following: distroless is definitely a go-to.
 The less attack surface and the less image size the better.
 But, if you are just starting to learn it can be pretty overwhelming seeing such Dockerfiles as we will see in the next section.
 Also, without a shell, debugging is a more difficult and tedious task.
-There are pretty minimalistic images such as alpine and busybox, that include some basic tools, where we can also run our applications and they should be fine.
+There are pretty minimalistic images where we can also run our applications such as alpine and busybox, that also include some basic tools, and it should be fine.
 If you and your application can manage to maintain a longer Dockerfile, you have another way to debug it without a shell (or don't need to do it), then go for it.
 It will all depend on your use case and circumstances.
 But is good that, at least, you understand the differences between them

 ### Nginx on Scratch (really scratched my head)

 Now, let's go for the practical case.
 The idea is pretty simple, we are going to try to move an application to run on Scratch.
 This would be our bucket list:

  - Because Scratch is empty, we need, firstly, a binary that we will exec.
 A note here, because we don't have a shell the command to run it should be passed as json.
-If you try to run the command directly it will fails because, under the hood, docker tries to call sh i.e. a shell
+If you try to run the command directly it will fail because, under the hood, docker tries to call sh i.e. a shell
  ```Dockerfile
 CMD  /binary -options #no
 CMD  ["/binary","-options"] #yes
 ```
  -  If our binary is a simple app, that's all we need.
-However, for longer app, they probably make use of system libraries or other libraries you have downloaded.
+However, for a bigger app, they probably make use of system libraries or other libraries you have downloaded.
 I mentioned this in the previous section, a good way to tell which libraries a program uses is [ldd](https://linuxhint.com/use-ldd-command-in-linux/).
 In the nginx example, an issue I faced is that, because it is built on [modules](https://www.nginx.com/resources/datasheets/nginx-modules/) then there are libraries that are not requiered to execute the binary, but some default modules do.
  -  Apart from libraries, there are other system files and folder that our application may need.
 For example the [passwd](https://en.wikipedia.org/wiki/Passwd) file stores important information about the users in the system.
 If we want to run our app as a non-root user (as we should do) then we need this file.
  - Depending on the application we may need other files, in our nginx example.
 I run into an issue if I didn't have a /run directory.
 Because there is where nginx stores it's process.pid

 So let's get into it.
-My idea is a simple nginx that will serve in localhost:8080/cv my resume (I'm looking for jobs, if you like what you are reading and want a Junior Devops, SRE, Data Engineer, you can [contact me](alvaro.revuelta.martinez@gmail.com).
+My idea is a simple nginx that will serve in localhost:8080/cv my resume (I'm looking for jobs, if you like what you are reading and want a Junior Devops, SRE, Data Engineer, you can [contact me](alvaro.revuelta.martinez@gmail.com)).
 And if we try to access the main page, localhost:8080 it will redirect to this blog.

 First, modify the default conf file of nginx to something like this:
  ```Conf